grensen/pcdc/README.md

 Here is the ruler in action, simple rules that can be set for each feature.
 In further examples about 25% of the data can be pre-classified just with simple rules.
 Or, in other words, if we always see fraud in the data in certain areas, it seems wise to look there.
-After playing around, I was able to achieve the quality of good prediction systems with about 130 rules.
+After playing around, I was able to achieve the quality of good prediction systems with about [130 rules](https://github.com/grensen/pcdc/blob/main/fullyTrainedRulesWithoutNorm.txt).

+## PCDC: Save and Load Rules

 <div style="text-align: center;">
   <img src="https://github.com/grensen/pcdc/blob/main/figures/pcdc_fraud_save_clear_load_rules.gif" >